 - Creating lasting memories that are associated directly with JM&A Group

 Because socialization is such a critical part of the rewards experience, Blueboard has built-in mechanisms to help clients spread the word about their programs.
 Before the launch of any program, our Client Success team works 1:1 with clients to craft a successful socialization strategy to create buzz and support these efforts with co-branded resources.
 And once rewards are redeemed, our Concierge team and platform will capture recognition story media and content to repurpose - whether that’s in the form of photos, videos, or written feedback.

 No one expected 2020 to look this way, and it can be exhausting to consider changing your plans.
 We want to make this transition as seamless and exciting as possible for you and your VIPs.
-If you’re having to rethink your sales incentives programs or other group events this year as a result of the COVID-19 pandemic, consider pivoting your approach to Blueboard rewards.
+If you’re having to rethink your sales programs or other group travel incentives and events this year as a result of the COVID-19 pandemic, consider pivoting your approach to Blueboard rewards.

-By shifting your in-person events to individual experiences and adopting the best practices shared by JM&A Group, you can still give your key stakeholders a truly memorable experience that delivers on core goals of creating excitement, celebration, and connection - despite the impact of the pandemic.
+By shifting your business travel incentive program from in-person events to individual experiences and adopting the best practices shared by JM&A Group, you can still give your key stakeholders a truly memorable experience that delivers on core goals of creating excitement, celebration, and connection - despite the impact of the pandemic.

 To learn more about our Choose Your Own President's Club or sales incentives offerings, connect with our team to discuss your program goals in a consultative discovery call online here.
 We make it incredibly easy to send rewards and look forward to helping you crush your revenue goals.